How to Access the HAR file

 - By default, the session is captured by the browser.

-- Once you have replicated the issue you were facing, click on the Save button to export as HAR file.
+- Once you have replicated the issue you were facing, click on the Export HAR icon located in the menu bar, then hit on the Save button.

 If you have additional questions, please feel free to contact our support team via Email, LiveChat or Phone.